Responsible Asset Management

 Operating Management System

 Pembina is committed to operational excellence and one of the ways in which the Company delivers this is through its Operating Management System ("OMS").
-Pembina's OMS provides a consistent framework for the design, development, and implementation of a comprehensive suite of policies, programs, procedures, standards and tools that guide, govern and drive operating activities.
+Pembina's OMS governs aspects of Health & Safety and Responsible Asset Management Programs, and provides a consistent framework for the design, development, and implementation of a comprehensive suite of policies, programs, procedures, standards and tools that guide, govern and drive operating activities.
 The Pembina OMS also supports cyclical planning, implementation, review, and adjustment of operational activities.

 As outlined below, Pembina's OMS is comprised of a number of individual programs intended to drive safety, reliability, efficiency, cost-effectiveness and the continuous improvement of the Company's operational performance.
 Pembina's Quality Assurance Program includes certain processes to systematically and independently verify that these individual programs are established and are working effectively.